seanblanchfield/blog/current/_posts/2022-06-22-new_ezviz_db1_button.md

 The EZVIZ DB1 smart doorbell has a physical design flaw that makes one in four visitors to my house press the PIR sensor instead of the doorbell button.
 I made one more attempt to address this flaw.

 <!-- more -->

+{: .callout .no-icon }
+> This is the third post in a series about the EZVIZ DB1 smart doorbell.
+Also see [Improving the DB1 Doorbell](/2022/03/improving-ezviz-db1-doorbell) and [Deepdive into the EZVIZ DB1 Doorbell with Home Assistant](/2022/05/ezviz-db1-doorbell-deepdive-homeassistant).

 I previously tried to resolve this flaw by [swapping the buttons](http://localhost:4000/2022/03/improving-ezviz-db1-doorbell) between faceplates to make sure the button was the only high-contrast element on the faceplate.
 This left the doorbell with the following appearance: